drashland/website-v2/docs/sinco/v4.x/2_tutorials/2_client/1_creating_a_client.md

 In this tutorial, you will:

-- Create both a headless browser instance for Chrome and Firefox
+- Create both a headless browser instance for Chrome
 - Customise the build options

 ## Folder Structure End State